MC-DESMOND/cyprelease/readme.md

 <h1>-help </h1>

-<br/> `C:\> cyperx output folder name  `    to change my output before start.
+<br/> `C:\> cyperx 'output folder name'  `    to change my output before start.

 <br/> `you: -help`       to get help at runtime.
 <br/> `you: -h   `       to get help at runtime.

-<br/> `you: -output output folder name or nothing`    to change or check my output at runtime.
+<br/> `you: -output 'output folder name or nothing'`    to change or check my output at runtime.
-<br/> `you: -o output folder name or nothing     `    to change or check my output at runtime.
+<br/> `you: -o 'output folder name or nothing'     `    to change or check my output at runtime.
 <br/> `you: -o                                   `    nothing.

 <br/> `you: -restart`     to restart me at runtime.